ryanmerritt28/Oddball_CS_Pipeline/README.md

 `2025-02 (Feb): 10 interactions`

-To get this answer, I `loaded the final interactions report, grouped by month and sum of total interactions.
+To get this answer, I `loaded the final interactions report, grouped by month, and summed the total interactions.
 I sorted the interactions from highest -> lowest and reported first result`

 ### 3. Which contact center had the longest average phone call duration (total_call_duration)?